Identification, Images, & Information

 Food

-Hosts on many different plants, though Citrus and Pittosporum are reportedly the most commonly affected plants in FL.
+Hosts include many plants, though in FL Citrus and Pittosporum (Pittosporaceae) are most commonly affected - UF

 Remarks